jimmyxle/Barnes-Hut-Galaxy-Simulator/README.md

 C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0
 to easily find incl and lib (use win32)

+1. remember to get build dependencies and add CUDA 5.0
+2. vcc (incl and lib)
+3. linker $(CudaToolkitLibdir)\cudart.lib

-remember to get build dependencies and add CUDA 5.0 go to file and change item type to cuda/c++ (make sure to compile and make .exe file)
+go to file and change item type to cuda/c++ (make sure to compile and make .exe file)

 */